thejcannon/Stardew-FoodBuffStacking/README.md

 - Tested with Stardew Valley 1.3.36 on Windows.

 ## Versions
+### 0.2
+- Renamed to "Stardew-FoodBuffStacking" to match NexusMods name
 ### 0.1.1
 - Improving buff replacement logic to include time (longer time wins)